Cypher30/qdwheig/README.md

 ### 2021.12.14

 Right now I have finished the Cholesky part and see a great boost of the performance, keep on going!
+Also, I delete Uprev and store the polar factor in the input matrix A (upper triangular)